Stephen-Tellis/home/README.md

 Inspired by the theme [Daktilo](https://github.com/kronik3r/daktilo)

 ## License
-A simple, minimal [Jekyll](jekyllrb.com) Jekyll theme used for a personal web page and blog, focusing on white space and readability
+A simple, minimal [Jekyll](jekyllrb.com) theme used for a personal web page and blog, focusing on white space and readability \
 The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).